cculianu/electrumx/docs/environment.rst

 .. envvar:: MAX_SESSIONS_PER_IP

-  The maximum number of simultaneous (non-Tor) client connections permitted from a single IP address.
+  The maximum number of simultaneous (non-localhost, non-Tor) client connections permitted from a single IP address.
 If a client has more than this many connections, subsequent connections will be disallowed.
-In addition if :envvar:`BAN_EXCESSIVE_CONNECTIONS` is `1` (the default), the offending client will be automatically banned.
+In addition if :envvar:`BAN_EXCESSIVE_CONNECTIONS` is `1` (the default), the offending client will be automatically banned (unless it's coming from a Tor proxy or from localhost, in which case it will never be banned).
   Defaults to 50.

-.. envvar:: MAX_SESSIONS_LOCAL
+.. envvar:: MAX_SESSIONS_TOR

-  The maximum number of simultaneous Tor client connections permitted from localhost.
-If locahost has more than this many connections, subsequent connections will be disallowed.
-Banning rules are never applied to localhost.
+  The maximum number of simultaneous client connections permitted from Tor clients.
+If there are more than this many connections from the Tor IP address (usually, but not always, localhost), subsequent connections will be disallowed.
+Banning rules are never applied to Tor clients.
   Defaults to 1000.

 .. envvar:: BAN_EXCESSIVE_CONNECTIONS

   If 1 (the default), then clients exceeding :envvar:`MAX_SESSIONS_PER_IP` will be automatically banned.
-This ban is never applied to localhost clients (Tor clients).
+This ban is never applied to localhost clients and/or to Tor clients.
 Defaults to 1.

 .. envvar:: MAX_SEND